zendframework/zend-stratigility/doc/book/api.md

 Within Stratigility, `Zend\Stratigility\Next` provides an implementation compatible with either usage.

-Starting in version 1.3.0, `MiddlewarePipe` implements the http-interop `ServerMiddlewareInterface`, and thus provides a `process()` method.
-This method requires a `ServerRequestInterface` instance and an `Interop\Http\Middleware\DelegateInterface` instance on invocation; the latter can be a `Next` instance, as it also implements that interface.
+Starting in version 1.3.0, `MiddlewarePipe` implements the http-interop/http-middleware server-side middleware interface, and thus provides a `process()` method.
+This method requires a `ServerRequestInterface` instance and an http-interop/http-middleware `DelegateInterface` instance on invocation;
+the latter can be a `Next` instance, as it also implements that interface.

 Internally, for both `__invoke()` and `process()`, `MiddlewarePipe` creates an instance of `Zend\Stratigility\Next` (feeding it its queue), executes it, and